Skip navigation

 The Fundamentals workbook provides consistent guideposts for Informa organizers around the world, and could be an inspiration for any organization as it guides planners toward a continuous-improvement process for event sustainability.

 Informa’s 16 Fundamentals are below.
-Those added as part of “Fundamentals 2.0” for 2023 events are marked with an asterisk.
+Those added as part of “Fundamentals 2.0” in 2023 are marked with an asterisk.

 Purpose